Fundamental analysis of equity shares is the basic understanding of the basic foundation of every share before investing.

 For banking sector, P/B will be the most important tool and it should not be greater than 1.
 In the case of stocks like HDFC bank which has higher market capital and low NPA% maximum, P/B can be 2 times its book value.

 The most important tool to understand the company’s earnings.
-This earnings per share are calculated on the profits earned by a company.
+These earnings per share are calculated on the profits earned by a company.
 Before calculating EPS, we have to first understand Profit after tax (PAT).

-PAT is the calculation of Total profit’s gained minus total tax paid.
+PAT is the calculation of Total profits gained minus total tax paid.

 PAT = Profit Earned – Tax.